Take the ISO 13485 course exam and get the

 IVDR is the acronym used for the In Vitro Diagnostic Device Regulation (EU) 2017/746, which replaced the EU In Vitro Diagnostics Directive (IVDD) 98/79/EC on 25 May 2017, and is applicable specifically to in vitro diagnostic medical devices manufactured and sold in the European Union.

-The IVDR regulation applies to devices that are used for the purposes of diagnosing medical issues.
+The IVDR EU regulation applies to devices that are used for the purposes of diagnosing medical issues.
 If you manufacture in vitro diagnostic medical devices, the date of application for IVDR, which is when all technical documentation for the medical devices is required, is May 2022.
 The new EU IVDR is more stringent than the previous IVDD, due to the fact that the in vitro medical device industry has changed greatly since it was released.
 Now, more companies will need to register with a notified body rather than self-certifying, and ensuring that your technical documentation meets all the new requirements is the first step in this change.

-You can read a bit more on using ISO 13485 to meet IVD requirements in the article: How to use ISO 13485 to comply with in vitro diagnostic medical devices (IVD) requirements in the UK.
+You can read a bit more on using ISO 13485 to meet IVD requirements in the article: How to use ISO 13485 to comply with In Vitro Diagnostic medical devices (IVD) requirements in the UK.

-What is the new MDR?
+What is MDR?

 The European Union Medical Device Regulation 2017/745, also called EU MDR, is the new EU legal requirement that applies to any medical device manufactured in or supplied into the European Union.
 This regulation replaces the previous Medical Device Directive (MDD), which had been in place for almost 25 years before the introduction of the EU MDR.
 As with the IVDR, changes in the medical device field have required changes to the EU regulations, with the EU MDR intending to improve medical device identification, and standardising data and technological advances in medical devices.
 The new EU MDR framework promises to be more transparent, predictable, robust and sustainable than the previous legal outline.